lsst-dm/dmtn-056/index.rst

     .. py:attribute:: registry

+        Concrete class attribute: provided by the base class.

         A dictionary holding all :py:class:`DatasetMetatype` subclasses,
         keyed by their :py:attr:`name` attributes.

     .. py:attribute:: name

-        Virtual attribute: must be provided by derived classes.
+        Virtual class attribute: must be provided by derived classes.

         A string name that uniquely identifies the derived class.

     .. py:attribute:: components

-        Virtual attribute: must be provided by derived classes.
+        Virtual class attribute: must be provided by derived classes.

         A dictionary that maps component names to the :py:class:`DatasetMetatype` subclasses for those components.
         Should be empty (or ``None``?) if the :ref:`DatasetMetatype` is not a composite.

     .. py:method:: assemble(parent, components, parameters=None)